BlockMarkets/python-rest-sdk/README.md

-# BlockMarkets RESTful API - Python SDK
+# BlockMarkets REST API - Python SDK
 This repository contains the released Python client SDK for the BlockMarkets RESTful API.

 The BlockMarkets API provides real-time and historical cryptocurrency market data from the world's top crypto exchanges.
 Sign up for a free API key at [BlockMarkets Cryptocurrency API](https://www.blockmarkets.io/cryptocurrency-api).